TonyPhipps/Warcraft/DaftUI/daftUITweaks/readme.md

 - Show role icons on target frame when in a party

-# Raid / Compact Party Frames

-- Set scale separate from the rest of the UI
-- Adjust frames anchor to top left corner

 # Improved Fonts

 - Improve text on hotkeys, macro labels, unit names, cast bars